Israel Railways: Electrification

 Since the opening of the fully-electrified Tel Aviv–Ben Gurion Airport–Jerusalem railway line in 2018, work has been underway to electrify the passenger rail network with overhead 25 kV 50 Hz AC electrification.
-In 2024, Israel Railways estimated that work was 70% complete, with full electrification officially scheduled for 2027.
+In 2024, Israel Railways estimated that work was 72% complete, with full electrification officially scheduled for July 2027.

 Network expansion

 Due to increasing demand, Israel Railways is pursuing expansion to its infrastructure network.

-The 64 km long Eastern Railway, which will connect Hadera to Kfar Saba in parallel to the Coastal Railway, began construction in 2019 and is scheduled to open in 2027.
+The 64 km long Eastern Railway, which will connect Hadera to Kfar Saba and then to Lod, running parallel to the Coastal Railway, began construction in 2019 and is scheduled to open in 2027, with partial opening of the line from Hadera–East to Rosh HaAyin–North occurring at the end of June 2026.
 This line follows the disused route of the Ottoman-period Tulkarm–Lydda railroad, which was abandoned in 1968, and will allow freight and passenger trains to bypass the congested Hadera–Herzliya corridor.

 The 30 km Rishon LeZion–Modi'in Railway also began construction in 2019, with opening planned in 2026.
 This line will create an east-west link south of Tel Aviv, crossing the Tel Aviv–Ashkelon, Tel Aviv–Beersheba and Tel Aviv–Jerusalem rail corridors.

 Since 2019, work is underway to quadruple the 3.5 km section of the Ayalon Railway from Tel Aviv Center to Tel Aviv HaHagana, which forms a critical bottleneck for the entire rail network.
 Upon completion, this project will nearly double the capacity of the corridor, allowing a significant increase in train frequency across the network.
 Completion is scheduled for 2028.

 Plans and proposals

 A 23.5 km line from the city of Acre, on the Mediterranean coast, to Karmiel was completed in March 2017.
 However, this tract bypasses Acre and does not make a stop there; it is planned to be extended north to the north-eastern town of Qiryat Shemona, with future stations also planned for Jadeidi-Makr and Majd al-Krum, though there is no timetable for construction.
 This line will be fully electrified.

-There were plans to build a high-speed railway to Eilat but in 2019 the project was frozen indefinitely.

 In 2011 the reconstruction and expansion of the 60 km long, formerly abandoned Jezreel Valley railway line connecting Haifa and Beit Shean (near the Jordanian border) started.
 This was completed in 2016.
 There has been talk of further extending the line to Irbid, in Jordan (to allow a direct freight connection from Jordan to the Mediterranean Sea); however, no decision has yet been made on this matter.
 Another proposed extension under discussion would connect the reconstructed Jezreel Valley railway at Afula to Tiberias.

 In May 2017, an extension of the railway from Arad via Kuseife was approved.
 The line would connect to the existing Beersheba–Dimona rail line at the proposed new station at Nevatim.